Scott Smitelli

 Angry Machine, frequency response

 In this graph, we see the frequency response.
-It is loudest in the 100-200 Hz range, which gives it its fundamental deepness.
+It is loudest in the 100–300 Hz range, which gives it its fundamental deepness.
 It ramps off slowly, with a second peak near 4 kHz.
 It ramps off very quickly after that.
 There is a spike at 15.734 kHz, caused by a NTSC television monitor whose horizontal retrace frequency leaked into the audio path.
 (That’s actually a lot more common than you might think, and not just in film/TV.
 I’ve seen a lot of it in recorded music as well.)
-The sharp drop after 16 kHz is caused by the lossy audio compression, which throws out frequencies that it feels the human ear can’t detect.
+The sharp drop above 20 kHz is caused by the lossy audio compression in the DVD format, which throws out frequencies that it feels the human ear can’t detect.

 Armed with these two graphs and a lonely night, I set out to figure out exactly what this sound was.